dreamportdev/Osdev-Notes/05_Scheduling/04_Locks.md

 * The lock is created and starts out free.
 * Thread A calls `serial_log` which calls the `acquire` function, so the lock is taken.
-* Process A writes the first few characters of it's message to the uart.
+* Process A writes the first few characters of its message to the uart.
 * Process A is preempted and C starts running.
 C is not using the shared resource, so it continues on as normal.
 * Process C is preempted and then B start running.
 Thread B calls `serial_log`, which again calls `acquire`, but this time the lock is already taken.
 So B will do nothing but check the state of the lock.
 * Then thread B is preempted and thread C begins to run, it continues on as normal.
 * Thread C is preempted and thread B runs again.
 It's still in the `acquire` function waiting for the lock to be freed, so it will continue to wait.
 Thread B will spin until it's preempted again.
 * Thread B is preempted and now thread A runs again.
-It will continue writing it's message.
+It will continue writing its message.
-* This cycle will continue until A has written all of it's message.
+* This cycle will continue until A has written all of its message.
 At this point thread A will release the lock and continue on.
 * Now thread A is preempted, and B will start running.
 Since the lock is now free, thread B will be able to take it. `acquire` will take the lock and return, and then write thread B's message to the uart.

 Now we can see how locks can be used to keep two threads from interfering with each other.

 Unfortunately this implementation has some issues, and can fail to ensure mutual exclusion in several ways: